-Margaret Mead suggested that we should all have three marriages in our lifetime.
-Famed American cultural anthropologist
+Margaret Mead, famed American cultural anthropologist, suggested that we should all have three marriages in our lifetime.

 Basically, Mead was suggesting that we match up our love lives with our different developmental stages at different ages.

 According to Mead we shouldn’t be too judgmental on ourselves for the mistakes we might have made in love in our 20’s, 30’s, 40’s etc…

 She was interviewed before her death, and asked about the failure of her 3 marriages. ”

 “What failure?”
 Mead responded.
 “I had three successful marriages for three different developmental periods of my life.”